-The Winchester School
+The Winchester School Family Learning Newsletter (FS 2) - January 2024

-Family Learning Newsletter (FS 2) - January 2023 Area of learning Focus Home activities/How can you help your child at home Useful website Prime Area Communication and Language Listening and attention: May indicate two-channeled attention, e.g., paying attention to something of interest for short or long periods; can both listen and do for a short span.
-Encourage your child to 'listen and do'.
+Area of learning Focus Home activities/How can you help your child at home Useful website Communication and Language Listening and attention.
+Listen and respond to ideas expressed by others in conversation or discussion.
+Read stories to your child and make the stories interesting by using plenty of intonation when reading aloud, for e.g. your facial expressions or voice modulation.
+Talk to your child about what is happening in the story and act out the scenarios in character.
+PREAD!
+Understanding Listen attentively and respond to what they hear with relevant questions, comments, and actions when being read to and during whole-class discussions and small group interactions.
+Speaking: Share stories and discuss the characters.
+Try to ask open-ended questions for ex.
+How do you know?
+What makes you think like that?
+How would you describe How would you feel if Encourage your child to 'listen and do'.
 Ask them to listen to instructions while completing their tasks.
-Play games like Jigsaws, Role play, colouring, playdough, symbolic play with small world toys, construction games, sorting activities, etc. Listening and attention Understanding: Listens and responds to ideas expressed by others in conversation or discussion.
-Read stories to your child and make the stories interesting by using plenty of intonation when reading aloud, for e.g. your facial expressions or voice modulation.
-Encourage your child to then talk about what is happening in the story and act out the scenarios in character.
-Share stories and discuss the characters.
-Try to ask open-ended questions.
-How do you know that?
-Why do you think?
-Reading stories Speaking: Uses talk to organize, sequence and clarify thinking, ideas, feelings and events.
-Share and take photos of the child working through a sequential activity e.g. sowing seeds, or baking a cake.
-Help your child sequence the pictures and talk about each step.
-Introduces a storyline or narrative into their play.
-Provide opportunities for small-world play.
-Model a narrative (story) for the child by extending any language they use.
-Take photos of their play to allow the child to revisit their ideas and the language that was used.
-Prime Area Personal, Social and Emotional Development Making relationships Develops particular friendships with other children, which helps them to understand different points of view and to challenge their own and others' thinking.
-Encourage them to play games with their friends or siblings.
-Games like: Mimicking game, Simon says, pretend play, play dates etc. Talk about taking turns and sharing during play time which will help them to understand different points of view and feelings.
-Making relations
+Play games like Jigsaws, Roleplay, colouring, playdough, symbolic play with small-world toys, construction games, sorting activities, etc. Reading to Children Listening and Attention Use talk to organise, sequence and clarify thinking, ideas, feelings and events.
+Share and capture photos of your child engaging in a sequential activity, such as sowing seeds or baking a cake, with the guidance of an adult.
+Assist your child in organising the pictures and discussing each step.
+Introduce a storyline or narrative to enhance your child's play experience.
+Create opportunities for small-world play, and model a narrative by expanding on any language they use.
+Document their play with photos to enable the child to revisit their ideas and the language that was utilised.

+Prime Area Personal, Social and Emotional Development

+Making Relationships:

+Develop particular friendships with other children, which helps them to understand different points of view and to challenge their own and others' thinking.

+Sense of Self:

+Show confidence in speaking to others about their own needs, wants, interests and opinions in a familiar group.